deathwishsoftware/legal/privacy-policy.md

 # Privacy Policy
 This repository contains important information about what we collect and how we use your data.

-# What we collect
+## How we use your data
+We use our data for identification, feature functionality and protection against and on our services.
+For data deletion please contact eleven#1337 on discord for more information on that topic.

-## Using our restoration service
+## Using our restoration service (What we collect)
 * Discord User ID
 * Registration IP
 * Verification Timestamp

-## Verifying on a server using Deathwish
+## Verifying on a server using Deathwish (What we collect)
 * Discord User ID
 * Refresh Token
 * Access Token